release-argus/Website/content/en/docs/Config/defaults.md

 defaults:
   ...
   service:
     auto_approve: false           # Whether approval is required on the web UI for sending the new release WebHooks
     allow_invalid_certs: false    # Whether invalid HTTPS certs are allowed in queries
     ignore_misses: true           # Whether url_command misses will be reported in the logs
     interval: 10m                 # How often to query for new releases
     use_prerelease: false         # Whether 'prerelease' GitHub tags can be used
     semantic_versioning: true     # Whether to enforce semantic versioning (required to only alert on newew versions)
+    deployed_version:             # Get the `current_version` from a deployed service
+      allow_invalid_certs: false  # Accept invalid HTTPS certs/not
 ```

 #### **gotify** portion